srobo/team-emails/SR2023/2022-11-16-rules-update.md

 We've released an update to the [rules](https://studentrobotics.org/docs/rules) which changes the sizes of token markers and of the Bronze & Silver tokens.

+The markers are now 80mm (down from 100mm) and the Bronze & Silver tokens are 130 ±10mm (up from 110mm).

 We realise that some teams may have started building their robots and we apologise for the impact this may have on your designs.